This post may contain affiliate links. Read our disclosure policy here.

 So now that you know this paleo sweet potato hash is going to taste good and nourish your soul, here’s what you need to make it:

 - Chorizo sausage: smoky, spicy, and delicious.
-You cans wap it for your favorite smoked sausage.
+You can use ground turkey + taco seasoning for a healthier swap.

-- Red onion: adds flavor and cooks down into caramelized goodness.
+- Onion: adds flavor and cooks down into caramelized goodness.

-- Lime juice: just enough citrus to bring out the smoky, savory flavors.
+- Lime: just enough citrus to bring out the smoky, savory flavors.

 - Eggs: over easy or sunny-side up, I’ll let you decide.
 Have picky eaters?
 Scramble and serve on the side.